Sean Connery, the first James Bond on the big screen, has died at 90

 CNET's Sean Keane and Jon Skillings contributed to this report.

-Discuss: Sean Connery, first James Bond on the big screen, has died at 90
+Discuss: Sean Connery, James Bond star, dies at 90: 'One of the true greats of cinema'

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.